Letting the tiger out of its cage: bosonic coding without concatenation: Introduction

-A recent work \cite{jain2024quantum} introduces a \eczoohref[quantum spherical code]{qsc} construction for intrinsically multimode codes that cannot be split into a DV and a mode encoding.
-Spherical codewords are superpositions of a handful of coherent states \(|\boldsymbol{\alpha}\rangle\) --- classical multimode electromagnetic signals whose amplitude and phase are combined into a complex vector \(\boldsymbol{\alpha}\) --- and are generalizations of the \eczoohref[single-mode cat]{cat} \cite{leghtas2013hardware} and \eczoohref[two-mode \(2T\)-qutrit]{2t_qutrit} code \cite{denys20232} based on \eczoohref[polytopes]{polytope} and \eczoohref[spherical designs]{spherical_design}.
+A recent work \cite{jain2024quantum} introduces a quantum spherical code construction for intrinsically multimode codes that cannot be split into a DV and a mode encoding.
+Spherical codewords are superpositions of a handful of coherent states \(|\boldsymbol{\alpha}\rangle\) --- classical multimode electromagnetic signals whose amplitude and phase are combined into a complex vector \(\boldsymbol{\alpha}\) --- and are generalizations of the single-mode cat \cite{leghtas2013hardware} and two-mode \(2T\)-qutrit code \cite{denys20232} based on polytopes and spherical designs.

-In this manuscript, we define "tiger" codes, whose codewords are compact yet \textit{continuous} coherent-state superpositions, with \(\boldsymbol{\alpha}\) taking values along particular "stripes" --- circles or, more generally, tori --- in phase space (see Fig.~\ref{fig:spherical_vs_tiger}).
-Stabilizing operators are of \eczoohref[CSS rotor-code type]{homological_rotor} \cite{vuillotHomologicalQuantumRotor2024}, either linear combinations of occupation-number operators defined by rows of an integer matrix, or products of annihilation/creation operators whose powers form rows of another such matrix.
+In this manuscript, we define "tiger" codes, whose codewords are compact yet \textit{continuous} coherent-state superpositions, with \(\boldsymbol{\alpha}\) taking values along particular "stripes" --- circles or, more generally, tori --- in coherent-state configuration space (see Fig.~\ref{fig:spherical_vs_tiger}).
+Stabilizing operators are of CSS rotor-code type \cite{vuillotHomologicalQuantumRotor2024}, either linear combinations of occupation-number operators defined by rows of an integer matrix, or products of annihilation/creation operators whose powers form rows of another such matrix.
 Any two integer matrices satisfying a CSS-type homological constraint can define a tiger code.